Friday, May 31, 2013

 -mind mapping

--mind mapping using post-it notes
+-mind mapping using Post-it notes

--mind mapping using a white board
+-mind mapping using a whiteboard

 -mind mapping using the computer program Scribner